Sam Billings: Twenty20 franchise leagues

 Billings is a regular participant in Twenty20 franchise leagues around the world.
 He has played for teams in the Pakistan Super League, Australian Big Bash and Indian Premier League and was scheduled to play in the first season of the abortive South African T20 Global League.
-He has spoken of his belief that playing T20 cricket with many of the best cricketers in the world is effectively playing international cricket and that players who do so are "going to improve, no doubt", with franchise leagues "fast forward" the growth of cricketers.

-In December 2015 Billings was selected by Islamabad United in the 2016 Pakistan Super League draft, the first of three overseas Twenty20 leagues he took part in during 2016.
+In December 2015, Billings was selected by Islamabad United in the 2016 Pakistan Super League draft, the first of three overseas Twenty20 leagues he took part in during 2016.
 The tournament took place in the United Arab Emirates in February 2016 and was the inaugural season of the competition.
 Billings played in five matches for Islamabad, scoring 34 runs with a top score of 26, but saw the opportunity to learn from players such as Australian Test wicket-keeper Brad Haddin as "invaluable".
 He was retained by Islamabad for the 2017 season, playing in the team's first five matches of the tournament before leaving to join the England ODI team in the Caribbean.
 In 2018 Billings was with England in New Zealand at the start of the tournament and, despite joining Islamabad towards the end of the group stage, did not play a match during the PSL season.

 Billings was purchased by Delhi Daredevils in the 2016 Indian Premier League auction in February 2016 for £30,000.
 He scored 54 runs on his debut for Delhi, helping the team to a victory over Kolkata Knight Riders, before going on to play in four further matches before Delhi were eliminated at the end of the group stage.
 Despite playing in only five matches in the tournament, Billings again saw the experience as one which would help him "improve as a player".
 In particular, he cited the influence of Delhi's coach Rahul Dravid and had approached the IPL, which he rated as a "phenomenal experience", with the intention of developing his skills, particularly against spin bowling.
 He has credited the experience of working with players from around the world as a major factor in the improvement of his game, from the use of different training methods to eating more effectively.
-Billings was retained by Delhi for the 2017 Indian Premier League with the intention of him playing until 1 May in order to return to England to play against Ireland and prepare for the 2017 ICC Champions Trophy.
+Billings was retained by Delhi for the 2017 Indian Premier League with the intention of him playing until 1 May to return to England to play against Ireland and prepare for the 2017 ICC Champions Trophy.